Douglas College > Programs & Courses > Continuing Education > Building-based courses and programs

 We also partner with Canada Green Building Council and Passive House Canada to deliver workshops they have developed.

-PEAK - Buildings is a certificate program comprised of seven courses:
+PEAK - Buildings is our flagship certificate program comprised of seven courses:

 Time commitment for each course = 30 hours over a six-week period for each course.